mongodb/specifications/source/connections-survive-step-down/tests/README.rst

   failure error code.
 - Verify that:
   - Connection pool generation (per CMAP spec) has been incremented by 1
-  - PoolCleared CMAP event has not been published
+  - PoolCleared CMAP event has been published

 Shutdown - Reset Connection Pool
 ````````````````````````````````